edkashinsky/reaper-reableton-scripts/README.md

 ### ek_Pitch Tool

 Pitch tool brings Ableton workflow for pitch manipulations of audio clips.
-- Change pitch mode for selected items menu
+- Ableton-style pitch shifting for intuitive and musical pitch control
-- Toggle preserve pitch for selected items
+- Detailed pitch-stretching adjustments with a user-friendly interface
-- Increase/Decrease pitch or rate for selected items
+- Multi-mode control for adjusting the pitch of an unlimited number of items
-- Switch to prev/next pitch mode for selected items
+- Flexible window docking, plus the option to display the tool contextually above selected items
-- Clear pitch or rate for selected items
+- Theme-adaptive interface that matches your REAPER theme for seamless visual integration

 ### ek_Remove 1 sec gap between selected items